fChristenson/finding-the-right-employer/README.md

 #### Rule of thumb 1

-A good rule of thumb is to look for larger product companies, these are companies who have a system that is making them money and they are looking for fulltime developers to join their teams.
+A good rule of thumb is to look for larger product companies, these are companies who have a system that is making them money and they are looking for full time developers to join their teams.

 The reason behind this is that larger product companies have the resources to train juniors and they are likely to have people who will become your mentors and this is critical if you want to learn how to be a professional.